paulczar/paulczar.github.io-source/content/blog/streaming-devopsdays-texas/index.md

 We knew that we wanted to ensure the conference was accessible so we opted to hire [White Coat Captioning](https://whitecoatcaptioning.com/) to do live captioning and we also hired Ashton from [Minds Eye Creative](https://www.mindseyecreative.ca/) to do a live drawing of the contents of each 30-minute session.

+### OBS.Ninja pre-stream feed

-To do this I needed a way to get our conference audio/video live to both parties, Streaming services usually add some delay for processing to a stream, so it was important that we were able to provide them with an undelayed live video/audio feed.
-To do this I set up an [obs.ninja](obs.ninja) room.
+I needed a way to get our conference audio/video live to both parties, Streaming services usually add some delay for processing to a stream, so it was important that we were able to provide them with an undelayed live video/audio feed.
+I could have used Zoom, but I was already going to use that for live content, therefore I opted to do this with a web based [obs.ninja](obs.ninja) room.

-In OBS Ninja I shared the OBS virtual camera and VB Virtual audio cable in the Control room, both the captioning team and Ashton would connect to this able be able to see and hear the live feed from OBS without any delays.
+In OBS Ninja I shared the OBS virtual camera and VB Virtual Audio Cable from the Control room.
+Both the captioning team and Ashton would connect to this and able be able to see and hear the live feed from OBS without any delays, plus broadcast their own video/audio (if needed) to be captured as a Browser source in OBS.

 ### Live Drawing